Skip to content

 VFH and EFH there is no surcharge

 It must be considered that it may not be possible to convert working capital (current assets) into cash at full book value to honor liabilities with short notice, or maybe not at all.
 The real value can be, and often is, less than the book value.
-This is particularly true for the current challenging situation of tourism.

 Working capital ratio between 1,0 and 1,2 is considered an indicator of increased risk of insolvency, leading to a surcharge on the security (T); working capital ratio below 1 indicates that the ability of the travel agency to honor its liabilities is highly questionable, resulting in a double surcharge.

+Equity ratio is a strong indicator of how resiliant a company is during times of operational losses.
 Equity ratio is the second main indicator to assess a company´s future operability; that is how likely the company is to stay in business for the upcoming year at least (going concern).

 A company with negative equity is technically bankrupt, and a company with low equity is not as well prepared to withstand operational difficulties as is a company with a healthier equity ratio.
-For this reason, the likelihood of a travel agency becoming insolvent increases, as a rule, in the case of low equity ratio and the likelihood of insolvency significantly increases whit negative equity.
+For this reason, the likelihood of a travel agency becoming insolvent increases, as a rule, in the case of low equity ratio, and the likelihood of insolvency significantly increases whit negative equity.

 Thus, the Icelandic Tourist Board considers it fair and equitable to base the assessment of risk-involved surcharge on the equity ratio as well as the working capital ratio.
-Hence the Icelandic Tourist Board determines a surcharge on the security amount of companies with equity ratio between 0% and 5% and double surcharge on companies with equity ratio below 0%, negative equity.
+Icelandic Tourist Board determines a surcharge on the security amount of companies with equity ratio between 0% and 5% and double surcharge on companies with equity ratio below 0%, negative equity.

-Confirmation deposits and installments towards future package travel.
+Confirmation deposits and installments towards future package travel

-Credits that travelers have chosen to hold instead of getting refunds for travel that has been cancelled or postponed.
+Credits that travelers have chosen to hold instead of getting refunds for travel that has been cancelled or postponed

 Credits that travelers have chosen to accept for package travel or linked travel arrangements that will not be settled either by refund or travel in the current year, are added to the security amount regardless of whether the security is decided with a surcharge according to Article 10 of the Regulation.

-It is the opinion of The Icelandic Tourist Board that the interests of the fund and its members are best served if liabilities, in the form of customer credits that travelers hold for package travel or linked travel arrangements that has been cancelled or postponed due to extraordinary and unavoidable circumstances and will not be delivered during the current year, are the responsibility of the individual travel agencies.
+It is the opinion of The Icelandic Tourist Board that the interests of the Fund and its members are best served if liabilities, in the form of customer credits that travelers hold for package travel or linked travel arrangements that has been cancelled or postponed due to extraordinary and unavoidable circumstances and will not be delivered during the current year, are the responsibility of the individual travel agencies.

 Calculated GT = 32.000.000 (according to Article 7 of the Regulation)